chavarera/PythonScript/Basic/FirstProgram.md

 ### How To Run Python :snake: file.
 There are :two: way to run python file

-:one: .
-Normal :shipit:
+1.Normal
   - Open Python file in python IDLE.
-  - Now just press **f5** or go to run menu option and select **run** to execute the python file.
+  - Now just press **f5** or go running menu option and select **run** to execute the python file.
-  - Now result will displayed on your python Shell.
+  - Now the result will be displayed on your python Shell.

-:two: .
-Using Terminal :computer:
+2. Using Terminal
 - Open command prompt or terminal in your shell.
-- Go to directory copy path and in command prompt and change command prompt derectory using following command.
+- Go to directory copy path and in command prompt and change command prompt directory using the following command.
 ```python
   >cd "directory path"
 ```